brotatotes/bht-automation/bht gen 1/Mark/Chapter 5/Mark 5 11 bht.md

 # Mark 5:11 Commentary Help Text

 ## BHT:
-In this verse, the detailed accuracy of the narrative is evident, as expressed by Jamieson Faussett Brown.
-The mention of "the mountain" adds a dramatic and symbolic element to the story, representing both the challenging physical landscape and the spiritual journey of the possessed man, according to Philip Schaff.
-The location near the mountains, as emphasized by John Gill, hints at a possible significance or connection to the area, complemented by the presence of a great herd of swine nearby.
-This rich description immerses the reader in the context and enhances their understanding of the verse.
+In this verse, the narrative displays a minute accuracy in describing the location and distance of the mountains, highlighting the significance of their presence.
+The encounter takes place on a mountain, emphasizing the isolation and desolation of the possessed man.
+The mention of a herd of swine owned by likely Jewish owners accentuates the events that follow and sheds light on the subsequent happenings.
+The reader is encouraged to explore parallel accounts to gain a more comprehensive understanding of the story and draw additional insights from the context and geographical details mentioned in the verse.

 ## Choicest Commentary Quotes:
 ### Jamieson Fausset Brown:
-1. "These expressions, far from being inconsistent, only confirm, by their precision, the minute accuracy of the narrative."
-2. "There can hardly be any doubt that the owners of these were Jews, since to them our Lord had now come to proffer His services."
+1. "The minute accuracy of the narrative" is confirmed by the precise descriptions of the location and distance of the mountains.

+2. The presence of a herd of swine indicates that the owners were likely Jews, which helps to explain the events that follow.

-3. "This will explain what follows."
+3. "This will explain what follows," suggesting that the ownership of the swine by Jews is significant in understanding the subsequent events.

 ### Philip Schaff:
-1. "The mountain" refers to the region of the Gadarenes, which was known for its steep hills and cliffs.
-This detail adds to the dramatic setting of the story and emphasizes the isolation and desolation of the possessed man.
+1. "The mountain" refers to the location where Jesus encountered a man possessed by demons.
+This detail is significant because it highlights the isolation and desolation of the man's condition, as well as the power and authority of Jesus to confront and overcome evil forces.

-2. The mention of "the mountain" also symbolizes the spiritual journey that the man will undergo.
-It represents the obstacles and challenges he must overcome in order to find healing and restoration.

-3. The phrase "the better established reading" suggests that the account in Mark aligns more closely with Luke's version of the story.
-This highlights the importance of comparing different accounts of the same event to gain a more comprehensive understanding of the biblical narrative.
+2. The phrase "the better established reading" suggests that the version of the text that mentions the mountain is more reliable and accurate.
+This implies that the mountain played a crucial role in the narrative and should be given due attention in understanding the context and significance of the events that unfolded.
+3. The mention of Luke's account indicates that there is a parallel passage in Luke's Gospel that provides additional insights or details about the event on the mountain.
+This encourages readers to explore and compare different Gospel accounts to gain a more comprehensive understanding of the story.

 ### John Gill:
-1. "Where this man often was" - This quote suggests that the man in the verse had a habit of being near the mountains, indicating a possible significance or connection to the location.
+1. "Where this man often was" - This quote suggests that the man in the verse had a habit of being near the mountains, implying a familiarity with the area and possibly a reason for his presence there.

-2. "The mountains of Galaad, which ran through that country" - This quote provides a geographical context, mentioning the specific mountains that were present in the area.
+2. "The mountains of Galaad, which ran through that country" - This quote provides geographical context, mentioning the specific mountains that were likely in the vicinity.
+It helps the reader visualize the setting of the verse.

-3. "A great herd of swine feeding; on one side of the mountain" - This quote highlights the presence of a large group of pigs in the vicinity, emphasizing the abundance of animals in the area.
+3. "A great herd of swine feeding; on one side of the mountain" - This quote highlights the presence of a large group of pigs near the mountains, indicating that the man was not alone in that area.
+It adds to the overall scene and atmosphere described in the verse.

-These quotes help to paint a picture of the setting and provide additional details that enhance the reader's understanding of the verse.

 ## Generation Details